-Students may apply for admission to the Society using the Simon Green Atkins Scholar’s Society Application (PDF) as long as they are eligible.
-Students who apply must have a 3.2 GPA, and at least 15 earned hours at WSSU.
-Students must also maintain a 3.2 GPA to remain in the Society.
+Current and transfer students may apply for admission to the Society using the S. G. Atkins Scholars Society Application.
+Students who apply must have a minimum 3.5 cumulative GPA and at least 15 earned credit hours at WSSU or prior institution (in the case of transfer students).

 Continuance in the Simon Green Atkins Scholars Society

-All students must maintain either a 3.2 GPA, or the GPA specified by their scholarship to remain in the Society.
-Additionally, all students must complete 15 hours of community service each semester, and students must attend all Society Student Organization Meetings, and all other Society activities unless an excused absence is obtained from the director.
-Any student falling below a 3.2 GPA will have one semester to bring their GPA up.
+All students must maintain either a 3.3 cumulative GPA, or the GPA specified by their scholarship to remain in the Society.
+(Any student falling below the minimum GPA will have a one semester to get back in good standing.)
+Additionally, all students must complete 12 hours of community service each semester and attend all Society Student Organization meetings and other Society activities, unless an excused absence is obtained from the director..

 Honors in the Major